Webblook/CurrencyPanel/README.md

 For details on our code, contributing and the development process please leave requests in issues.

-## Version 1.0.5
+## Version 1.0.7

 ##### Recent changes you can check in commits.

+ - Added new charts: horizontal bar chart, pie chart, radar chart
- - Added the ability to select a chart
+ - Changed the design of the chart selection modal

 ## License